arnav-db/vishuddha/README.md

 - Support for words in Devanagari.

 ## Credits
+- Tap-to-copy feature implemented by [nick2580](https://github.com/venusuranus/vishuddha/pulls?q=is%3Apr+author%3Anick2580).

-This project is inspired by the work of [@johnkarter767612](https://www.reddit.com/user/johnkarter767612).
+- This project is inspired by the work of [@johnkarter767612](https://www.reddit.com/user/johnkarter767612).